athena-framework/website/docs/getting_started/README.md

 # GET /add/foo/12            # => {"code":400,"message":"Required parameter 'value1' with value 'foo' could not be converted into a valid 'Int32'"}
 ```

+TIP: For more complex conversions, consider creating a [Value Resolver][ATHR::Interface] to encapsulate the logic.

 [ATHA::QueryParam][] and [ATHA::RequestParam][]s are defined via annotations and map directly to the method's arguments.
 See the related annotation docs for more information.

 ```crystal